Task-first regulation map

 Applying the user-ecosystem framework — Youngblood and Chesluk, Rethinking Users (BIS Publishers, 2020) · NN/g, 2025.

-The right to undo
+The right to undo a purchase

 The consumer has 14 days to cancel any online purchase without giving a reason.
 The amended directive now requires an active withdrawal function, not just a policy link, in the post-purchase interface.
 Most interfaces do not provide it.